sipe9/Slacker/README.md

 Slacker is command line tool written in C# that sends formatted messages to Slack.

 # How to use
 Slacker parses commanline arguments and executes desired operations.
-Arguments can be passed individially or common settings such as perforce and slack settings can be piped with json configuration file.
+Arguments can be passed individially or with json configuration file.
+When both file and arguments are used, config file is first loaded and then individual arguments may override any configuration.

 ## Peforce changelist
 Argument "p4cl" is used to send formatted message of the perforce changelist.
 Message contains information about changelist such as changelist owner, description and all of the file changes.